Support

 The last thing is the email footer and signature.
 Adding the agent's name and picture at the end of the email is also an excellent way to make it more personal.

-Also, speaking of saving time and making your reaction speed better, you can save your most common responses as canned responses.
-Canned responses for customer service have the power to add hours back into your day.
-You don't have to write or copy and paste the same text every day.
+You don't have to write, copy, or paste the exact text daily.
 Use the ready-made responses for your customer support actions.
-You can also create a canned responses in LiveChat app from the templates I showed you in this article.
-It's a nice and easy way to send a semi-automated response to your customer on every possible topic.
+You can also create a canned response in the LiveChat app from the templates I showed you in this article.
+It's a friendly and easy way to send a semi-automated reaction to your customer on every possible topic.
+If you like customer service email templates, this step is worth trying.

 Connect with customers